janfrischi/RT-3D-Reconstruction/README.md

 - Easily extendable for future functionalities.

 ### **6. Performance Monitoring**
-- Logs real-time FPS and timing metrics (e.g., frame retrieval, YOLO inference, point cloud processing) to CSV files for benchmarking.
+- Logs real-time FPS and timing metrics for each pipeline stage.

----
+- Enables performance analysis and optimization for specific setups.
 ## **Getting Started**

 ### **Prerequisites**